 Interstate 16 from Macon to Savannah

 Interstate 14 is referred to as the "14th Amendment Highway."
-This name would be in honor of the 14th Amendment of the U.S. Constitution, which provides for equal rights to all persons in the United States, which is of particular importance in the Deep South, through which Interstate 14 would traverse.
+This name honors the 14th Amendment of the U.S. Constitution, which provides for equal rights to all persons in the United States, which is of particular importance in the Deep South, through which I-14 would traverse.

 Extension to Texas and North Carolina?

-A recent news article6 seems to indicate that plans are already afoot to extend Interstate 14 both east and west from the legislatively designated termini.
+A 2006 news article6 seemed to indicate that plans were already afoot to extend Interstate 14 both east and west from the legislatively designated termini.
 According to the article, Interstate 14 would begin near El Paso, Texas, then extend east through eastern Texas, cross Louisiana, follow the planned route from Natchez to Augusta, then continue east to Wilmington, North Carolina.
-(Wilmington seems to be getting quite a few Interstate proposals these days, since Interstate 40 already ends there, Interstate 140 is under construction as of 2006, Interstates 73 and 74 are proposed to serve the region, and Interstate 20 is proposed to extend there.)

 Cities listed along the route include Corpus Christi, Houston, New Orleans, Biloxi, Savannah and Charleston, some of which are not on the proposed Interstate 14 corridor described above.6 According to the article, the freeway would be accompanied by rail, would connect ports, and provide access to various military bases along the way.
 It is possible that the section of Interstate 14 in Texas would be coupled with the massive Trans-Texas Corridor.